What Causes Mesothelioma?

 • Talk to your employer about asbestos risks and the policies in place to mitigate those risks.

-If you develop respiratory, abdominal or other mesothelioma symptoms, see your doctor right away.
-Initial symptoms of mesothelioma can include shortness of breath, chest pain or abdominal distress.
-Patient Advocates can help connect you with a specialist for a diagnosis, second opinion and specialized treatment.
+Visit your doctor right away if you have symptoms of mesothelioma.
+Early signs of mesothelioma are shortness of breath, chest pain or stomach issues.
+Patient Advocates can connect you with a specialist who offers specialized treatment.

 How much exposure to asbestos will cause mesothelioma?